sremm/sremm.github.io/_posts/2024-06-18-How-to-maximize-toss-height.md

 Skip [here](#maximizing-toss-height) to learn more about how this data can help you understand how to maximize toss height gains.

+### Explore the data yourself

+The data from the whole experiment is visible in [this web app](https://stunt-analysis.streamlit.app/), best viewed on a larger screen (eg. laptop).

 # The data that was captured

 To provide some context, here is a description of how the data was captured, and what data did we get from it.